-Goodwill arising on the acquisition of a subsidiary is recognized as an asset at the date the control is recognized as an asset at the date that control is acquired (the acquisition date).
+Goodwill arising on the acquisition of a subsidiary is recognized as an asset at the date the control is acquired (the acquisition date).
 Goodwill is measured as the excess of the sum of the consideration transferred, the amount of any non-controlling interest in the acquiree and the fair value of the acquirer's previously-held interest, if any, in the entity over the net fair value of the identifiable net assets recognized.